 On September 27, 2012, the Company entered into an agreement with a company with directors in common with the Company to purchase an 80% interest in the Scottie Property.
-The Scottie property consists of 2 located claims and 14 Crown-granted mineral claims located in the Golden Triangle near Stewart, British Columbia.
+The Scottie property is located in the Golden Triangle mining district of British Columbia.